amcaraballor/cystinosis-baseline-mouse-model-manuscript/README.md

 # 6. Cytoscape visualization

 Additional `FBMN_MSV000093184.cys` output already containing all the additional information created through the downstream analysis described in the previous steps is available under the `Cytoscape` folder.

+# 7. Results

+After the steps described above, one can visualize features (molecules) of interest that have been selected after the downstream statistical analysis.

+This example shows the full molecular network mapped by the sum of importance scores from the PLS-DA models in the baseline urine subset (higher and purple indicate high sum score).
+Spectral libraries provide a match to p-cresol glucuronide (_m/z_ 302.1241).

+Boxplot of the p-cresol glucuronide (featureID 1530, _m/z_ 302.1241, rt 2.41 min) by gender, age and phenotype.